- Forty-five percent of all deaths in children under 5 are attributable to undernutrition

 The story of Community Management of Acute Malnutrition (CMAM) is quintessentially Concern: a listen-first approach developed in partnership with communities that balances innovation with simplicity.
 A whole greater than the sum of its parts.

-Concern partnered with Dr. Steve Collins and his humanitarian research organization Valid to find a solution.
-We soon found that the limiting factor to treating malnutrition wasn’t the medical care itself, but how to access it.
-We needed to de-centralize treatment centers.
+In the 1990s Concern partnered with Dr. Steve Collins and his humanitarian research organization Valid to find a solution.
+We found that the limiting factor to treating malnutrition wasn’t the medical care itself, but how to access it: we needed to de-centralize treatment.

-There was one other vital ingredient: Creating a treatment approach to bring these two innovations together.
+There was one last vital ingredient: Creating a treatment approach to bring these two innovations together.

-This idea became known as Community Therapeutic Care (CTC).
-With the CTC model, mothers could have their children screened close to home easily and accurately with a community healthcare worker and MUAC Tape.
+This idea became known as Community-based Therapeutic Care (CTC).
+With the CTC model, mothers could have their children screened close to home with a community healthcare worker and MUAC Tape.
 If diagnosed with acute malnutrition, they would be given the first round of therapeutic food that day and return with their child for weekly checkups.
 This made for a convenient yet effective method of treatment for families who struggled with the previous obstacles of malnutrition treatment.

-Concern and Valid piloted CTC during a famine in Ethiopia in 2000.
+In 2000, Concern and Valid piloted CTC during a famine in Ethiopia.
 While previous famines had resulted in child mortality rates between 10% to 30%, our pilot community saw just 4.5%.
-We then tested CTC one year later in Darfur, Sudan to similar results.
+We tested CTC one year later in Darfur, Sudan to similar results.

 That same year, the World Health Organization, UNICEF, and the World Food Programme issued a joint statement recognizing what we now call CMAM (Community Management of Acute Malnutrition) as a best practice, setting into motion a transformative approach that over the last two decades has saved millions of children’s lives in dozens of countries.